 In addition to the research activities undertaken by the ENWRA project, the District engages in a variety of other research related actions.
 As already mentioned in Section 4.1.2, LPSNRD has begun a program to collect data on the occurrence of nitrate in the vadose zone at several CWSPA locations throughout the District.
 Over the next several years, LPSNRD expects to include locations which represent a wide variety of land use, soil, and hydrogeologic settings to help determine loading amounts and general rates of movement, which will help to guide future nitrogen management activities.
 In 2016, District staff began discussion of a project with UNL-WSL to develop SOPs for vadose zone sample collection which will be able to be utilized by all 23 NRDs in Nebraska.
 As already described, this project will include everything from basic sample collection and analysis to high-grade, research techniques.
 The cooperative agreement for this project was signed in early 2017, and vadose zone sampling at several sites was initiated in the fall of 2017.
 These are sites for which LPSNRD has historical data, and this ongoing sampling will allow for at least qualitative analysis of infiltration rates and movement of contaminants through the vadose zone.
 In addition, UNL-WSL is evaluating a variety of analytical techniques involving additional parameters (e.g. ammonia, arsenic, etc.) as well as advanced isotopic and age-dating techniques which will provide additional information on contaminant movement rates.
-The final report for this project is anticipated in 2019.
+LPSNRD signed an additional cooperative agreement with UNL-WSL to further this effort, and the report on these additional activities is anticipated in 2020.
+As mentioned, it is the District's intent to continue working with UNL-WSL on additional vadose zone sampling activities in the future.